 1. Use Yarn Words as Your Word of the Year

 There are so many different words to choose from that it can be challenging to figure out the theme for your year.
 As you look to the new year, narrow down your options by focusing on words that come directly from your craft.
-Here are just a few popular words related to knitting and crochet that might work well for your word of the year:
+Here are just a few popular words related to knitting and crochet that might work well for you:

 |Weave||Work in progress||Worsted||Yarn|

 When choosing your word, don’t just think about the craft itself.
-Choose a word that reflects your goals and priorities for the new year.
+Choose a word that reflects your goals and priorities for 2022.
 Cluster, for example, is not just a type of stitch but also might relate to clustering together in a close group of people or organizing your space into clusters of like objects.
 Think broad as well as deep.

 Another approach is to think about what your craft means to you.
 Then choose a related word: cozy, fulfilling, creative, inspired, family, income, hobby, warm … to name a few examples.